dhuan008/liri-node-app/README.md

 Date of the event: 10/04/2019
 ====================================
 ```

+Output is also saved to a **log.txt** file.
+The program repeats until terminated or the user selects exit.

 #### Special Commands
 The `do-what-it-says` option displays search results loaded from a text file in the same directory labeled `random.txt` .